 Welcome to Saint Mary of the Assumption

-is a culturally rich and diverse Catholic family; through our worship, educational, youth, and outreach ministries, we endeavor to welcome, to love, to evangelize and to serve, making Jesus Christ present in Word & sacrament.
+a culturally rich and diverse Catholic family; through our worship, educational, youth and outreach ministries, we endeavor to welcome, to love, to evangelize and to serve, making Jesus Christ present in Word & sacrament.

-At the end of the 20th century, many local people took up the challenge to improve this ancient gravesite and to restore dignity and honor to the memory and final resting place of these poor souls.
-Requesting funds from any who had a tie to Saint Mary's Parish and her beautiful cemetery, their plea found receptive and generous hearts from all around the USA and rised $68,000 to restore this section of the cemetery which was designated an historic site.
-With these funds and their back breaking efforts over the next nine years, they cleared the old graveyard and restored the gravel paths, righted and secured toppled or leaning markers, and then repaired and improved the quality of the roads in the newer section of the cemetery that Fr.
-Cuddihy had created.
-With the funds remaining coupled with a grant secured by State Senator Richard Moore, State Representative Marie Parente and Judge Francis Larkin, they commissioned and erected a beautiful and dignified memorial to all those in an unmarked grave who were the victims of this genocide by the oppressors of the Irish people, those who feasted while the Irish languished in hunger and died by the millions.
+Requesting funds from any who had a tie to Saint Mary's Parish and her beautiful cemetery, their plea found receptive and generous hearts from all around the USA and raised thousands of dollars to restore this section of the cemetery which was designated an historic site.
+With these funds and their back breaking efforts over the next nine years, they cleared the old graveyard and restored the gravel paths, righted and secured toppled or leaning markers.
+Before they would consider their work complete, the group desired to recognize the sacrifice of so many that have been forgotten over time.
+With the funds remaining when the beautification of the cemetery was complete, and with a grant secured by from the Massachusetts Turnpike Authority, they commissioned and erected a beautiful and dignified memorial to all those in an unmarked grave who were the victims of this genocide by the oppressors of the Irish people, those who feasted while the Irish languished in hunger and died by the millions.
+This marker is of Royal Emerald Celtic Green Granite standing at 7 feet tall and with two side panels is ten feet across engraved with images of Ireland, the central image that of a ship commonly referred to as a 'coffin ship.'

-On Memorial Day in 2011, they gathered with Fr.
-Daniel Mulcahey, Pastor of Saint Mary's Parish to give thanks for the generosity of so many and to remember the lives that have been lost but are now immortalized to the memory of the Catholics of Saint Mary's Parish.
-Following the annual Memorial Day Mass, led by a bagpiper, they walked to this site to ask God's blessing.
+Then, on Memorial Day in 2011, this magnificent memorial to the Great Hunger was dedicated.
+Following Mass that was celebrated in the cemetery by Fr.
+Daniel Mulcahey, Pastor of Saint Mary's Parish, led by a bagpiper, they walked to this site to ask God's blessing.
 They placed a wreath as 'Amazing Grace' on the bagpipes resounded across the fields followed by a rendition of 'Golden Rose' the song of Our Lady of Knock.
 As they prayed, a 'soft rain' fall on the gathering, reminiscent of the familiar climate of Erin.
-Following the prayer, they feasted on tea, scones and soda bread as they remembered their ancestors and the effort they made to escape the Great Hunger, a genocide of unparalleled distinction in history.

 To visit the memorial, it is located in the cemetery facing Hamilton Avenue, adjacent to Route 85, Cedar Street in Milford.